kachhadiyaraj15/iiitb_piso/README.md

 # iiitb_piso - Parallel input Serial output Shift register
+## Introduction
+The information stored within these registers can be transferred with the help of shift registers.
+Shift Register is a group of flip flops used to store multiple bits of data.
+The bits stored in such registers can be made to move within the registers and in/out of the registers by applying clock pulses.
+An n-bit shift register can be formed by connecting n flip-flops where each flip flop stores a single bit of data.
+The registers which will shift the bits to left are called “Shift left registers”.
+The registers which will shift the bits to right are called “Shift right registers”.

 ## Circuit diagram details
 A Register is a device which is used to store such